ansible/awx/docs/docsite/rst/administration/ent_auth.rst

     ... cert text ...
     -----END CERTIFICATE——

-6. Create an optional private key for the controller to use as a service provider (SP) and enter it in the **SAML Service Provider Private Key** field.
+6. Create an optional private key for AWX to use as a service provider (SP) and enter it in the **SAML Service Provider Private Key** field.

 As an example for private keys: